pg-redis-fdw/redis_fdw/README.md

 The following parameters can be set on a Redis foreign server:

-address:	The address or hostname of the Redis server.
+- `address`: The address or hostname of the Redis server.
+(Default: 127.0.0.1)
-	 	Default: 127.0.0.1

-port:		The port number on which the Redis server is listening.
+- `port`: The port number on which the Redis server is listening.
+(Default: 6379)
-     		Default: 6379

 The following parameters can be set on a Redis foreign table:

-database:	The numeric ID of the Redis database to query.
+- `database`: The numeric ID of the Redis database to query.
+(Default: 0)
-	  	Default: 0

-(9.2 and later) tabletype: can be 'hash', 'list', 'set' or 'zset'
-	    Default: none, meaning only look at scalar values.
+- `tabletype`: (9.2 and later) can be 'hash', 'list', 'set' or 'zset' (Default: none, meaning only look at scalar values.)

-(9.2 and later) tablekeyprefix: only get items whose names start with the prefix
+- `tablekeyprefix`: (9.2 and later) only get items whose names start with the prefix (Default: none)
-        Default: none

-(9.2 and later) tablekeyset: fetch item names from the named set
+- `tablekeyset`: (9.2 and later) fetch item names from the named set (Default: none)
-        Default: none

-(9.2 and later) singleton_key: get all the values in the table from a single named object.
-	    Default: none, meaning don't just use a single object.
+- `singleton_key`: (9.2 and later)  get all the values in the table from a single named object.
+(Default: none, meaning don't just use a single object.)

 You can only have one of tablekeyset and tablekeyprefix, and if you use singleton_key you can't have either.